AAC1DR41N/AAC1DR41N/README.md

 I’m a 16 year old coder with a love for **reverse engineering, assembly, and C++**.
 I looooove coding and working on new projects and I’m always opent to learn new ways to level up my skills.

-Outside of coding, you’ll often find me exploring:
+Outside of coding, you’ll often find me exploring things like:
-- 🎮 Gaming
+-  Gaming
-- 📺 Anime & Manga
+-  Anime & Manga
-- 🎵 Music
+-  Music
-- 🐱 Chilling with my cat (He's a silly goober >:3c)
+-  Chilling with my cat (He's a silly goober >:3c)

 I like to keep my projects **friendly, approachable, and open** — whether it’s small experiments or full-fledged projects.